Celebrating The Bible

 The Ultimate Christmas Show (abridged)

-“Critic’s Choice!”
+"Critic's Choice!"
 Boston Globe.
-“Brought down the house with gales of laughter.”
+"Brought down the house with gales of laughter."
 Theatre Mirror.
 The fruitcakes of the Reduced Shakespeare Company take you on an irreverent yet heartwarming trip through the holidays in The Ultimate Christmas Show (abridged).
-It’s festive funny physical family fun as these Three Wise Guys send-up Read more…
+It's festive funny Read more

 Vote Early!
 Vote Often!

 Hear ye!
 Hear ye!
 This just in!
 The Special Election Edition of The Complete History of America (abridged) is coming!
 The show has been performed at the Kennedy Center, the Lincoln Center and many other centers not named for dead Presidents.
-It ran for almost ten years in London.
-Heck, we’ve even performed it at Read more…
+It ran for almost ten Read more

 Happy Merry Chrismakwanukkahanzakah!

 Ready for some holiday cheer?
-Don’t miss the first National Tourof The Ultimate Christmas Show (abridged) coming to Reston VA, Charlotte, Fort Worth, San Diego, St. Louis and Anchorage!
+Don't miss the first National Tourof The Ultimate Christmas Show (abridged) coming to Reston VA, Charlotte, Fort Worth, San Diego, St. Louis and Anchorage!
 Take a look.
 Last season The Ultimate Christmas Show (abridged) broke box office records, so buy your tickets early.
-Don’t miss the show that was a Boston Globe “Critic’s Choice” and Read more…
+Don't Read more

 London 2012

 We won the Gold!
 The comic Gold, that is.
-The RSC took the UK by storm this summer – take a look.
-After a five-week tour of the regions, we settled in for an exciting six-week run of The Complete World of Sports (abridged) at the Arts Theatre in London which coincided with the London Olympics.
-Read more…
+The RSC took the UK by storm this summer - take a look.
+After a five-week tour of the regions, we settled in for an exciting six-week run of The Complete World of Sports (abridged) at Read more

 OMG!
 RSC in NYC, PDQ!